dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

 This is used a lot in the `dlt` core and may become useful for complicated sources.

 In fact, for each decorated function a spec is synthesized.
-In case of `google_sheets` following class is created:
+In the case of `google_sheets`, the following class is created:

 ```python